nearform/initium/quick-start.md

 We use [asdf](https://asdf-vm.com/) to install the remanining tools.

-You can use [ngrok](https://ngrok.com/) to expose the platform to the github action.
+You can use [ngrok](https://ngrok.com/) to expose the platform to the GitHub action.

 ## The Platform